comp110-lytle/comp110/site/projects/personal-site.md

 3. Click "Create Repository"

-## 3. Great a Second Github Repository for your Project
+## 3. Create a Second Github Repository for your Project

 Now you want to create a separate repository for your course project.
 You will have a special url like: `<github-username>.github.io/<custom-path>`.
 You get to pick the `<custom-path>` for your site!